oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_apm_synthetics_monitor_module.rst

                                                                                     </ul>
                                                                             </td>
                                                                 <td>
-                                            <div>If redirection enabled, then redirects will be allowed while accessing target URL.</div>
+                                            <div>If redirection is enabled, then redirects will be allowed while accessing target URL.</div>
                                             <div>Applicable when config_type is &#x27;REST_CONFIG&#x27;</div>
                                                         </td>
             </tr>